2016 Scottish Women's Cup

 Hibernian won the final after penalties against Glasgow City, who had won the cup for the previous five years.

 Format

-Teams are either drawn into the first round or receive a bye, so that there are 16 matches to play in the Second round.
-The winners of the first round then are joined by the 16 SWPL 1 & 2 teams in the second round.
+Teams are either drawn into the first round or receive a bye, so there are 16 matches to play in the second round.
+The winners of the first round are then joined by the 16 SWPL 1 & 2 teams in the second round.

 First round

 30 of 32 teams were drawn into this round.
 Edinburgh Caledonia & Dumbarton United received a bye to the second round.